FPIs Stay Net Sellers For The Second Straight Day

 ADVERTISEMENT

-Overseas investors in Indian equities remained net sellers for the second day in a row on Monday.Foreign portfolio investors offloaded equities worth Rs 159 crore, according to data from the National Stock Exchange.Domestic institutional investors mopped up stocks worth Rs 86.2 crore, snapping a four-day buying streak on Feb.
-17.Foreign institutions have remained net sellers of Rs 43,032 crore of Indian stocks so far in 2023.
+Overseas investors in Indian equities remained net sellers for the second day in a row on Thursday.Foreign portfolio investors offloaded equities worth Rs 1,417.2 crore, according to data from the National Stock Exchange.Domestic institutional investors were net buyers for the second day in a row and mopped up stocks worth Rs 1,586.1 crore.Foreign institutions have remained net sellers of Rs 44,503.3 crore of Indian stocks so far in ...

-Domestic institutional investors mopped up stocks worth Rs 86.2 crore, snapping a four-day buying streak on Feb.
-17.
+Domestic institutional investors were net buyers for the second day in a row and mopped up stocks worth Rs 1,586.1 crore.

 Opinion